LennyRBriones/python/README.md

-# Python-Practices
+# python-school
-Python practices guide
+All Python learned at degree